 Hiring dependable and trustworthy drivers is essential to your business’s success, but how do you know which candidate is the best fit for your company culture?
-Conducting a background check during the interview process can pinpoint questionable behavior in a driver’s history and ensure that the person you hire can be trusted to represent your company.
+Conducting a driver background check during the interview process can pinpoint questionable behavior in a driver’s history and ensure that the person you hire can be trusted to represent your company.
 Here are some tips to help you get started:

 In order to initiate a background check on a candidate, you must have them read, date, and sign a legal release form.
 Be sure to inform the candidate of their rights and provide them with a copy of their background check once the report is completed.

-An employer must ensure that background check policies are consistent for all candidates applying for the same role.
+An employer must ensure that driver background check policies are consistent for all candidates applying for the same role.
 Two applicants being considered for the same job title must follow the exact steps from start to finish to avoid any claims of discrimination.
 However, different job titles may require different levels of security, so you can conduct a more thorough search on management or senior positions.

 From a legal standpoint, employers are typically liable for the actions of their employees when they are driving for business purposes.
 Even one accident could increase your company’s insurance rates or result in costly litigation that damages your hard-earned reputation, so do your research as you consider each new hire.